vijay1528/fogos-lineageos-guide/README.md

 # Requirements

 * Motorola moto g45/g34
-* Linux prefer 22.02
+* Linux prefer 22.04 LTS
-* +64gb ram, +300gb storage nvme/ssd, CPU cores(prefer more than your age but have minimum 4 cores)
+* +64gb ram, +300gb storage nvme/ssd, CPU cores(prefer more than your age but have minimum 4 cores, more cores more speed)

 * And most important use common sense, u can use chatGPT/girlfriendGPT or any model u want, if need help with linux commands.